kristoforcarlson/example-git-repo/README.md

 This is a just a sample git repo to play with.

-Added this single line
+Added this single line.

-hello kris..
+Added this third line.